marketdesignresearch/MLHCA/README.md

 By changing the dictionary parameters in the sim_mlca_dq_hybrid.py file, one can change various settings of the mechanism, such as the whether to use weights and biases tracking, the reserve prices, the mMVNN hyperparameters and the hyperparamters for next price vector generation.
 The default values are set to those that we used for our experiments.
-For all of those hyperparameters in the code, the comments contain a #NOTE specifycing in which hyparparameter in the paper description they correspond to.
+For all of those hyperparameters in the code, the comments contain a #NOTE specifycing in which hyparparameter in the paper they correspond to.
 The most convenient way of tracking results is WANDB tracking.
 The main plots to look at would be: Efficiency using "Number of Elicited Bids" as a step metric.
 This plot corresponds to the main efficiency results that we report in the paper.